yingfeng-iu/AMP-Interview/README.md

 The classroom reservation must abide to the following rules:
 * A classroom can only be reserved for courses offered by its own department.
-* A classroom assigned for a course must be able to seat all students registered for that course.
+* A classroom reserved for a course must be able to seat all students registered for that course.

 Implement the following APIs for classroom reservation:
 * Given a course, find all avaiable classrooms.